flynnduel/DREAM-TEAM---PROJECT-1/README.md

 <img width="881" alt="Screenshot 2024-10-13 at 8 52 24 PM" src="https://github.com/user-attachments/assets/4175af0c-7a6f-46c4-bfff-08b7bbd2f6b8">

 ### Complex 1
- This query produces the remaining inventory for each artist in descending order.
+ This query shows records and suppliers of which items have gone below the low stock threshold of 20 items.

 <img width="633" alt="Screenshot 2024-12-03 at 5 21 22 PM" src="https://github.com/user-attachments/assets/d2796cea-4215-4fe6-a557-5696b76cae9d">

-**Why is this important for management? -** Management can use this to plan out promotions and or sales to get records off the shelves.
+**Why is this important for management? -** Management can use this to help keep the supply chain moving smoothly.
+If management knows what Records are running low, they can then restock those records so that they do not have to restock everytime current stock on a record hits zero.

 ### Complex 2
 This query lists the artists who sold the most records in the store in descending order.